skienzmatishun/rippreport/content/p/tides-end/index.md

 summary: Local power brokers used high-profile media distractions to mask a sinister judicial cover-up that stole two decades of a man's life.
 Newly uncovered trial transcripts and timeline analysis demonstrate how officials engineered a fraudulent murder case with zero physical proof.
-Look past the flashy sports distractions and political hype to catch the corrupt judges pulling strings behind the scenes.
+We look past the flashy sports distractions and political hype to catch the corrupt judges pulling strings behind the scenes.
 categories:
 - backstory-podcast